Psychosis. Symptoms and Treatment

 Psychosis.
 Signs and symptoms

 The most common symptoms of psychosis are delusions and hallucinations.
-Additional symptoms are incoherent thinking, disorganized speech, erratic and/or inappropriate behaviour.
-Other symptoms of psychosis, in psychiatric terms called “negative symptoms”, include apathy, diminished emotional expression and social withdrawal.
+Additional symptoms are incoherent thinking, disorganized speech, and erratic and/or inappropriate behaviour.
+Other symptoms of psychosis, in psychiatric terms called “negative symptoms,” include apathy, diminished emotional expression, and social withdrawal.

 Delusions